In this article, we talk about how to update the firmware(Arrays and disks) of a Dell EqualLogic PS6000.

 17:28:33 iSCSI PR PPool synchronization ..

 17:28:34 Secondary controller successfully updated.
 Transition current active controller to secondary controller.

 17:28:36 Restarting active controller to complete the update.

-After this we have our Dell Equalogic PS6000 upgraded.
+After this we have our Dell EqualLogic PS6000 upgraded.

-Hope this article will help you updating your Dell Equalogic PS6000(or other versions, since the procedure is similar)
+Hope this article will help you update your Dell EqualLogic PS6000(or other versions, since the procedure is similar)

 Note: Share this article, if you think is worth sharing.